laravel/docs/socialite.md

     return Socialite::driver('google')->stateless()->user();

-> {note} Stateless Authentication is not available for the Twitter driver, which uses OAuth 1.0 for authentication.
+> {note} Stateless authentication is not available for the Twitter driver, which uses OAuth 1.0 for authentication.

 <a name="retrieving-user-details"></a>
 ## Retrieving User Details